confluentinc/kafka-rest/docs/index.rst

 If you installed Debian or RPM packages, you can simply run ``kafka-rest-start`` as it will be on your ``PATH``.
 The ``kafka-rest.properties`` file contains :ref:`configuration settings<kafkarest_config>`.
-The default configuration included with the REST Proxy includes convenient defaults for a local testing setup and should be modified for a production deployment.
+The default configuration included with the |crest| includes convenient defaults for a local testing setup and should be modified for a production deployment.
 By default the server starts bound to port 8082, does not specify a unique instance ID (required to safely run multiple proxies concurrently), and expects Zookeeper to be available at